-The WBMT has guidelines for research using these data (Appendix D1).
+The WBMT has guidelines for research using these data, which have been renewed during 2021 (Appendix D1).
 Member Societies can request use of these data for research purposes with signed Data Transmission Agreements (Appendix D2).
-Proposals for the use of these data are reviewed and approved by the WBMT Transplant Center / Recipient Committee (Section 3.7).
+Proposals for the use of these data are reviewed and approved by the WBMT Transplant Center / Recipient Issues Committee (Section 3.7).